8 signs someone has true class and sophistication (even if they don’t come from money)

 When we hear the words class and sophistication, our minds often leap to wealth, designer clothes, or fancy social circles.
 But the truth is, class has very little to do with money.

-I’ve met plenty of wealthy people who lack grace, and just as many ordinary people who carry themselves with remarkable poise and dignity.
+We’ve all met wealthy people who lack grace, and just as many ordinary people who carry themselves with remarkable poise and dignity.
 True sophistication is a mindset, a way of moving through the world that reflects character, not your bank balance.

 Here are eight signs someone has genuine class—even if they don’t come from money.